zsabbagh/dd2480-assignment-3/README.md

 - `red_black_tree`, including `fix_insert` and `delete_fixup`, was previously 0% tested, with other words it did not even show up when the tests were run.
 Now the tests cover more than 70% of the entire code, i.e. all of the class methods.

 **Einar**
 - `knuth_morris_pratt` had 90% branch coverage, with one branch missing being tested.
 That branch was a while-loop within the making of the pi table.
 To enter the while-loop a specific condition must be met for the input pattern, there have to appear two identical letters in a row, followed by a letter that does not match.
-After creating the test case with the input parameter text being `aaaaaaa` and pattern being `aabb` the test coverage increased to 100%
+After creating the test case with the input parameter text being `aaaaaaa` and the pattern being `aabb` the test coverage increased to 100%.

+- Since adding only one test meant it had full branch coverage, I began thinking about the path coverage.

+  - I noticed there was not a single test where no letter from the pattern matched the text, so a test case for that was added.
+I also noticed there was not a test case where the text and pattern differ in data types.
+So I added a test case where the text is a list of integers and the pattern is a string.
+Those two are the first test cases where the first if-statement within the finding a pattern section is not entered.

+  - I also noticed that there were no test cases where either the text or pattern (or both) were an empty string.
+This greatly alters the path taken since it affects if the for-loops are entered when making the pi table and finding a pattern.
+    - Adding a test case where both are empty strings skips both loops.
+    - If the text is an empty string but not the pattern, we only make the pi table but skip finding a pattern.
+    - After adding a test case where the pattern is an empty string but not the text something interesting happened.
+The making of the pi table is skipped but within the for-loop for finding a pattern, an exception gets raised.
+That is because a letter from the text is compared to an indexed empty string.

 ## Self-assessment: Way of working